nkolban/duktape-esp32/docs/README.md

 setup required.
 Because ESP32-Duktape has determined it doesn't know how to connect to your WiFi, it becomes an access point ready for configuration.
 Take your smart phone and look for available WiFi networks.
 You will find one called "ESP32 Duktape".
 Connect your phone to that network.
-Now you should launch a browser on your phone and visit "http://<The IP Address of the ESP32>".
+Now you should launch a browser on your phone and visit "http://192.168.4.1" (Note: Your own access point number may differ).
 You will now be presented with a page into which you can enter your local WiFi network name (SSID) and connection password.
 Once submitted, reboot your ESP32 again and this time it will connect to the network using the information you supplied.
 Now your ESP32 is addressable.
 You can test this with a ping command: